TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 Ishi'Elin

 ### The Voidbringers
-The [[Voidbringers\|Voidbringers]] are taught to be the polar opposite of the Almighty, forged in Damnation by the cosmere itself, to act as a balancing force of evil to his goodness.
+The **[[Voidbringers\|Voidbringers]]** are taught to be the polar opposite of the Almighty, forged in Damnation by the cosmere itself, to act as a balancing force of evil to his goodness.
 They are said to have cast humanity out of the Tranquiline Halls and to Roshar, and they tried to cast humanity even out of Roshar.
 They are claimed to still live in the Tranquiline Halls, where the Heralds lead the souls of the fallen against them in the War for Heaven.
 The Voidbringer incursions onto Roshar are known as the Desolations.
 While it is taught that the Voidbringers left Damnation and inhabit the Tranquiline Hills, it is also taught that they exist within Damnation to torture the souls of the damned.
 Some Vorins have pointed out the contradiction inherent in these teachings.
 They are said to be led by the [[Unmade\|Unmade]].
 Who are able to watch humanity, and effect their lives.
 Therefore Vorin people have formed superstitions about what they believe brings the eyes of the Unmade upon them.

 #### Folklore
 Voidbringers appear not only in theology, but are also prevalent in folklore.
 Some folk tales in rural areas teach of them as being mischievous beings who steal from the unlucky and punish the foolish; whilst others teach of them disguising themselves as wary travelers, and killing whoever takes them into their home.
 People in more urban areas speak of them invading the hearts of men and forcing them to do terrible things.
 They are sometimes conflated with the Lost Radiants.
 Orthodox Vorinism, however, disagrees with these notions and asserts that the Voidbringers no longer exist on Roshar.

+### Knights Radiant
+The **[[Knights Radiant\|Knights Radiant]]** are said to have been an organization formed by the Heralds in order to fight the Voidbringers and protect humanity.
+However, they are taught to have eventually turned to evil after the Last Desolation in the event known as the Recreance, in which they abandoned their duties and left humanity behind.
+Due to this, they are reviled as traitors to mankind and struck with the moniker of the **Lost Radiants**.
+They are said to have been cursed by the Almighty due to this betrayal.
+Shardblades are said to be taken from the Lost Radiants after they abandoned their duty.
+The Shardblades themselves do not appear to be considered cursed by the actions of their previous owners, and are still held in high regard amongst religious Vorins and even ardents.

 ### Dawnsingers
-The [[Dawnsingers\|Dawnsingers]] are an ancient race said to have been created by the Almighty and sent to Roshar has healers, to care for mankind after the Expulsion.
+The **[[Dawnsingers\|Dawnsingers]]** are an ancient race said to have been created by the Almighty and sent to Roshar has healers, to care for mankind after the Expulsion.
 They are thought of as a type of spren.
 Ardents reject the idea that the Dawnsingers created the Dawncities or the Veil, though such theories are popular amongst more lay members of the faith.
 It is taught that both glyphs and letters are from the Dawnsingers.

-### Three-world cosmology
-The Vorin cosmology proposes a division between the upper world, the Tranquille Hills; a central world, Roshar; and the lower world, Damnation.
-These worlds are inhabited by different beings and fulfill different roles in the Vorin cosmological, spiritual, and moral framework.
-Alongside these three worlds, they also believe in the Cognitive Realm, though it is unclear where it fits in their cosmology.
-Furthermore, they believe in a pool of divine essence from which souls are formed.
-It is unclear where it fits into their cosmology, or if it is the Almighty himself.

-#### Tranquiline Halls
-For more on the Vorin concept of the Tranquiline Halls, see [[Tranquiline Halls\|Tranquiline Halls]].
-A paradisiacal realm close to the Almighty, and the original homeland of humanity before their were cast out of it during the Expulsion.
-It is believed to be where virtuous humans return to after death, in order to assist in the efforts to expel the Voidbringers from the Tranquiline Halls and cast them back down to Damnation.
-Those that live a virtuous life but don't reach their potential in their Calling are brought to the Halls, but left in a long and dreamless sleep until the War for Heaven is won.
-Soldiers are glorified within the Halls, as they are the ones who fight in the War for Heaven.
-Life in the Tranquline Halls, before the Expulsion, is thought to be without conflict.
-The Tranquiline Halls are often conflated with the [[Spiritual Realm\|Spiritual Realm]], and it is considered a realm of pure truth.

-#### Roshar
-For more on Roshar, see [[Roshar\|Roshar]].
-For more on the Physical Realm, see [[Physical Realm\|Physical Realm]].
-The material world, made up of the world under mankind's feet and the skies above.
-This is the world that mankind is born into and lives their life within, with Vorins attempting to live a virtuous life in order to be granted paradise and salvation in the Tranquiline Halls when judged by the Almighty after their death.
-Life on Roshar is taught to be one of conflict.
-It correlates with the [[Physical Realm\|Physical Realm]].
-Roshar, and all of the plants and animals upon it, are seen as creations of the Almighty.
-The nature of Roshar is modeled and described through the Ten Essences and Ten Surges.
-It is possible that they see the Cognitive Realm as another aspect of Roshar.
-They see it as more fluid than the Spiritual Realm, and believe that it can be visited.

-#### Damnation
-For more on the Vorin concept of Damnation, see [[Damnation\|Damnation]].
-A realm of eternal fire that is home to Voidbringers and the souls of the sinful.
-It is separated into countless rooms in which the souls of the damned are imprisoned to be tortured with ironic punishments tailored to one's own particular vices.
-The torture is said to be at the hands of the Voidbringers.
-It is said to be home to demons, monsters, and evil spren.
-All three are often conflated with the Voidbringers, depending on which adherent describes them.

 ### Gender
 They believe that men and women have specific stations in life, and must follow a strict set of gender norms.